kennethshawfriedman/Defaults/README.md

 Defaults
 ========

-A simple OS X preference pane app to very easily change mail and browser defaults.
+A simple OS X utility to very easily change mail and browser defaults.

+The app is available for download: [here]().
+Just